CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.2 Active Directory.md

 #### APP.2.2.A15 Separation of administration and production environment (CIA)

-Particularly critical systems, such as domain controllers and domain administration systems, SHOULD be spun off into their own forest, which has a one-sided trust in the direction of the production forest.
+Particularly critical systems, such as domain controllers and domain administration systems, SHOULD be spun off into their own forest, which has a one-sided trust towards the production forest.

 4 Further Information
 ------------------------------